KorfLab/classic/README.md

 you begin.
 You also need to be a competent programmer.
 These things should be familiar to you.

-- Nested data structures
+- Importing and creating function libraries
-- File I/O
+- Unix-standard CLI libraries in your favorite language
-- Libraries
+- Building and navigating arbitrarily complex data structures
-- CLI
+- File I/O for normal and compressed files

 Historically, most bioinformatics software was written in C or Perl.
 Today, Python is a popular choice.
 Although less common, you may see some software